Innovation is key to drive margin expansion

 - Sustainability is a key brand attribute for the Electrolux brand.

-- Our program for Better Living includes sustainability promises in key areas where Electrolux can make a difference for the better.
+- The framework For the Better 2030 includes key sustainability areas where Electrolux can make a difference.
 They cover all the stages in our value chain – from R&D and suppliers, through our own operations and consumer use, to the end of life of our products – where we have an impact.
-Read more about Electrolux key sustainability promises.
+Read more about Electrolux key sustainability areas, goals and results at www.electroluxgroup.com/en/sustainability

 Our leading position in sustainability is growing sales, lowering costs and building trust.
 Strong stakeholder support can only be achieved with a strong sustainability reputation.
-Over 40% of corporate reputation is built on CSR dimensions3.
+A large proportion of corporate reputation is built on ESG dimensions3).

 Sustainable products are in demand and more profitable